kevAguil/Weather-App/README.md

 Utilized Java Swing for GUI development, creating an interactive and visually appealing user interface.
 Implemented dynamic image rendering to visually represent the weather conditions (e.g., clear, rainy, cloudy, snowy) Integrated a weather forecast API and geolocation API in the backend to fetch real-time weather data for user-specified locations.
+To run this app, download the src folder and lib folder and run the "appLauncher" file.